embeddedartistry/libc/README.md

 Additionally, we want to ensure a high-quality `libc` implementation by ensuring that each function has unit test coverage.
 Many C library function implementations are untested and contain errors.
 We are fighting poor implementations by adding test coverage.

 In order to conserve precious memory resources, this library does not supply the complete C standard library functionality.
 Instead, a subset of functions which are useful on bare-metal embedded systems has been selected.
 This selection has primarily been driven by my own experience in bare-metal development.
-If you need additional features, please open a feature request!
+If you need additional features, please open a feature request.

 The functional implementations in this library have been selected for portability and quick bringup of new systems.
 There may be more efficient implementations for these functions, but often they are architecture specific.